Clodia (wife of Metellus)

-Clodia (born Claudia, c.
-95 or 94 BC), nicknamed Quadrantaria ("Quarter", from quadrantarius, the price of a visit to the public baths), Nola ("The Unwilling", from the verb nolo, in sarcastic reference to her alleged wantonness), Medea Palatina ("Medea of the Palatine") by Cicero (see below), and occasionally referred to in scholarship as Clodia Metelli ("Metellus's Clodia"), (Note: As daughters of Appius Claudius Pulcher, Clodia and her sisters would normally have been referred to as Claudia, additional names being used when necessary to distinguish between the three.
+Clodia (born Claudia; c.
+94/95 BC), nicknamed Quadrantaria ("Quarter", from quadrantarius, the price of a visit to the public baths), Nola ("The Unwilling", from the verb nolo, in sarcastic reference to her alleged wantonness), Medea Palatina ("Medea of the Palatine") by Cicero (see below), and occasionally referred to in scholarship as Clodia Metelli ("Metellus's Clodia"), (Note: As daughters of Appius Claudius Pulcher, Clodia and her sisters would normally have been referred to as Claudia, additional names being used when necessary to distinguish between the three.
 Clodia affected the "plebeian" spelling of her name, which her brother, Publius Clodius Pulcher, had assumed after arranging for his adoption into a plebeian family, so that he could be elected tribune of the plebs.
 Nearly all scholarship refers to her simply as Clodia.
 Occasionally she is referred to as Clodia Metelli, meaning "Clodia (the wife) of Metellus"; but this style is potentially misleading, since Metelli was never part of her name; Roman women did not change their names or acquire new surnames when they married.) was one of three known daughters of the ancient Roman patrician Appius Claudius Pulcher.

 Like many other women of the Roman elite, Clodia was very well-educated in Greek and philosophy, with a special talent for writing poetry.
 Her life, which was characterized by perpetual scandal, is immortalized in the writings of Marcus Tullius Cicero and, it is generally believed, in the poems of Gaius Valerius Catullus.